Chế Nguyễn Quỳnh Châu

-Chế Nguyễn Quỳnh Châu (born July 3, 1994) is a top female model, MC and actor in Vietnam.
-She became famous when participating in the movies Apple tree blooms, Dad, I'm Sorry,… and was especially successful when she won the title of the first runner-up in the Miss Grand Vietnam 2022 contest.
+Chế Nguyễn Quỳnh Châu (born July 3, 1994) is a Vietnamese model, MC and actress.
+She became famous when participating in the movies Apple tree blooms, Dad, I'm Sorry,… and her highest achievement was first runner-up of Miss Grand Vietnam 2022 contest.

+Chế Châu was praised by Đẹp magazine as a female model who contributes to the voice of the LGBT community in Vietnam.
+At the same time, she is an important figure in Miss International Queen Vietnam.

 Biography

 Quỳnh Châu was born and raised in Lâm Đồng, where she studied at Võ Trường Toản High School.
-Then, she passed the University of Finance – Marketing in Hồ Chí Minh City.
+She then attended the University of Finance – Marketing in Hồ Chí Minh City.
 During her studies, she worked as a model and then she participated in a number of model and beauty pageants.

-By 2017, she was relatively famous in Vietnam.
-However, it was not until 2022, when she achieved beauty achievements and participated in movies, that Quỳnh Châu really became famous and became the leader among young models in Vietnam.
+She married businessman Nguyễn Ngọc Phát at the Church of the Sacred Heart of Jesus, Tân Định, Hồ Chí Minh City in October 2025.

 Career

-After a period of modeling, in 2013 she participated in the F-idol contest and won an impressive prize.
-In 2014, she participated in Vietnam Fashion Icon and won.
-In the same year, she was invited to be a model for the Project Runway Vietnam contest for designer Lý Giám Tiên and she eventually won, then she performed in New York City, Paris.
-After that, she participated in Vietnam's Next Top Model season 5 and she reached top 9.
-In 2014, she won consecutive competitions, so the media at that time focused on her.
+In 2013 she entered and won the F-idol contest.
+In 2014, she won the Vietnam Fashion Icon competition.
+In the same year, she modelled and won the Project Runway Vietnam contest for designer Lý Giám Tiên.
+After that, she participated in Vietnam's Next Top Model season 5 and reached the top nine.

-With the support of tradition and the press, she registered to participate in Miss Universe Vietnam 2015 and she only reached the top 15.
-In 2016, she participated in Miss Ao Dai Vietnam and reached top 5.
-In 2017, she participated in the show MasterChef Vietnam and stopped at episode 5.
-And it was not until 2022, when she was encouraged by fans to participate in Miss Grand Vietnam, that she registered and finally won the title of first runner-up to the regret of the audience.
+She entered Miss Universe Vietnam 2015 and reached the top 15.

+In 2016, she participated in Miss Ao Dai Vietnam and reached the top five.
+In 2017, she participated in the MasterChef Vietnam and reached episode five.
+At Miss Grand Vietnam 2002, she was first runner-up.
-During her career, she acted in many movies, notably: Crystal is not fragile, Soldier, Colorful lenses, Apple Tree Blossom, Find a Husband for Mother-in-law, Miss Wanderer, Dad, I'm Sorry, Miss Gangster, … (Note: The names of the movies in Vietnamese in order from first to last are: Pha lê không dễ vỡ, Người lính, Ống kính muôn màu, Cây táo nở hoa, Kiếm chồng cho mẹ chồng, Bố già, …)